DIVORCE - EQUITABLE DISTRIBUTION

 Marital debts are those that were acquired by either spouse after the marriage date and before the separation date.
 This includes credit card bills, mortgages, car loans, home equity loans, taxes and judgments.
 It does not matter whose name is on the debt if it was used for a marital purpose.

 A knowledgeable and experienced attorney is essential to ensure equitable distribution of property and debts.
 Negotiation is the best option, but litigation may become necessary.
-The outcome of these decisions may affect you for a lifetime, so you’ll want the fairest treatment possible.
-We ensure that your interests are being fairly represented so that you will have peace in mind knowing that you are getting the best outcome possible.
+The outcome of these decisions may affect you for a lifetime, so you will want the fairest treatment possible.
+I can ensure that your interests are being fairly represented so that you will have peace of mind knowing that you are getting the best outcome possible.